Sir Arthur Conan Doyle (1859-1930) was the creator of Sherlock Holmes

 - Wooden Ships and Iron Men: Doyle briefly worked as a crewmember of a whaling ship, and provides a vidid description of this trope in his memoirs.

 - Write Who You Know: Professor Challenger and Sherlock Holmes were both based in teachers he had.
-Challenger on a biology teacher named Rutherford, a large, baritone-voiced and eccentric bearded man, and Holmes on Joseph Campbell, a teacher who used Holmes' brand of deduction on his patients.
+Challenger on a biology teacher named William Rutherford, a large, baritone-voiced and eccentric bearded man, and Holmes on Joseph Bell, a teacher who used Holmes' brand of deduction on his patients.